 - extended hemipelvectomy: part of the ipsilateral sacrum is resected as well, trangressing the sacral foramina

 Because of the extreme disfigurement of these surgeries, their poor recovery, and their high morbidity, modifications to preserve the ipsilateral limb were developed.
-Each pelvic resection is customised to the patient and the tumour, but several types were defined 1:
+Each pelvic resection is customized to the patient and the tumor, but several types were defined 1:

 Some define a type 4 as an ilium resection that extends into the ipsilateral sacrum (essentially an "extended" type 1).